jqhoogland/rationalia-starter/LW/Concepts/List of Podcasts.md

   - Tag
 synchedAt: '2022-08-29T11:09:34.282Z'
 ---

 # List of Podcasts

 List of podcasts from the [diaspora](https://wiki.lesswrong.com/wiki/diaspora) and [[Rationalist Movement|rationalist movement]].
 These are not recommendations.

 [The Nonlinear Library](https://open.spotify.com/show/3EcTioycPRcxwHv00IQEoF?si=9n2X-8uuT3OmowFDvoU8ZA) is a project that uses high-quality text-to-speech software to read out loud posts from LessWrong and the [EA forum](https://forum.effectivealtruism.org/).
 You can read [their announcement post here](https://www.lesswrong.com/posts/mZy5tEBonDh8LqH73/listen-to-top-lesswrong-posts-with-the-nonlinear-library), or [listen to it here](https://open.spotify.com/episode/3dH2asiymCqLEXiWL94AFC?si=75017afd040f45f3).
 For posts read by a human, the [LW Curated podcast](https://www.lesswrong.com/posts/kDjKF2yFhFEWe4hgC/announcing-the-lesswrong-curated-podcast) is a recent project - created and recorded by Solenoid Entity, who spent the last five years editing the [SSC podcast](https://linktr.ee/sscpodcast) and the [Metaculus Journal Podcast.](https://www.metaculus.com/questions/11102/introducing-the-metaculus-journal-podcast/)

-## By people with Less Wrong profiles
+## By People with Less Wrong Profiles

 - [Rationally Speaking](http://rationallyspeakingpodcast.org/) Julia Galef
 - [Future Strategist](https://soundcloud.com/user-519115521) James Miller